cloudrouter/cloudrouter-centos-repo/README.md

-# cloudrouter-centos-repo
+# cloudrouter-repo
-CloudRouter RPM Repository for CentOS
+CloudRouter repository RPM package for non-release consumption on the CentOS based platform.